ORIGNIAL TEXT IN KYOGYOSHINSHO

-Dharma Ages are broad time periods starting from Shakyamuni Buddha’s Parinirvana.
+Dharma Ages are broad time periods starting from Shakyamuni Buddha’s Parinirvana (when He left His flesh body on this earth).
 They define the distinctive characteristics of sentient beings and their spiritual capacities in practicing the lifetime teachings of Shakyamuni Buddha.
-It should be pointed out that The Buddha Dharma itself, being absolutely everlasting and imperishable, does NOT change at all through the Ages.
+It should be pointed out that The Buddha Dharma, which naturally manifest itself, is absolute, everlasting and imperishable; it does NOT change at all through the Ages.
 Rather, it is the nature, understanding and abilities of Buddha Dharma followers born into this world that have changed.
-Thus, the classification of the Dharma Ages is just a chronological progression describing the moral and spiritual degeneration of beings engage in the practice of The Buddha Dharma.
+Thus, the classification of the Dharma Ages is just a chronological progression describing the moral and spiritual degeneration of beings engage in the various practices of The Buddha Dharma.

-The sole purpose of The Buddha’s appearance in this world as a human being in mortal flesh about 2600 years ago, is to teach us about this dreadful, cyclical existence of pain and suffering and how to put a permanent end to this unsatisfactory, relentless torture we have been experiencing in this samsara, at long last.
+The sole purpose of The Buddha’s appearance in this world as a human being in mortal flesh more than 2500 years ago, is to teach us about this dreadful, cyclical existence of pain and suffering and how we can put a permanent end to this unsatisfactory, relentless torture we have been experiencing in this samsara, at long last.

-Suffering beings like us do not know why we are born here – in a perishing environment attached to greed, hatred, ignorance jealousy and pride – living perhaps for only a short period of a 100 years and then blindly leaving this world in agony for another unknown existence of continued pain and suffering.
+Suffering beings like us do not know why we are born here – in a fleeting environment firmly attached to greed, hatred, ignorance, arrogance and doubt – living perhaps for only a short period of a 100 years and then blindly leaving this world in agony for another unknown existence of continued pain and suffering.
 How painfully foolish and blind we are, not making use of this precious human birth which has brought us the right condition to free ourselves from samsara.

 With boundless compassion for the suffering multitude, The Buddha taught for 45 years, showing individual persons or groups – in accordance with their natures and spiritual capacities – appropriate means on how to escape from samsara.
-Through His countless discourses, He also dispenses the appropriate Dharma medicines for those spiritually less endowed, foolish persons, during His lifetime and for future generations.
+Through His countless discourses, He is said to have taught 84,000 paths to enlightenment, always dispensing the appropriate Dharma medicines for those with high spiritual capacities, as well as for the lowly endowed, foolish persons, during His lifetime and for future generations.

 Thus, the self- power practices of the difficult moral disciplines and meditations taught by The Buddha were fully in accord with the strong spiritual capacities and natures of these followers on this Path of Sages – mainly for monks and those who are spiritually well-endowed.
 Thus, countless persons gained various levels of emancipation, practicing strictly and truthfully in accordance with the methods He taught and many were permanently freed from the firm clutches of samsara.

 The Semblance Dharma Age (像 法 時 代) that followed lasted another 1000 years.
-During this period self-power practitioners of the Buddha Dharma were resolute in meditations and the performance of difficult Buddhist practices.
-However, most of them, not understanding their own natures and influence of the Dharma Age they were in, failed to gain permanent freedom from samsara, having been unable to practice strictly in accordance with the teachings and difficult disciplines.
+During this period many practitioners of the Buddha Dharma were resolute in self-power meditations and performance of difficult Buddhist practices.
+However, most of them, not understanding their own natures and influence of the Dharma Age they were in – being further away from the Buddha’s energetic field – failed to gain permanent freedom from samsara, having been unable to practice strictly in accordance with the teachings and difficult disciplines.

-On the other hand, those counted as foolish persons, truthfully admitting their low spiritual capabilities and relying on the other-power teachings of Amida Buddha and His Pure Land, flourished.
-Thus, many followers during the Semblance Dharma Age, relying on the power of Amida Buddha’s 48 Vows were freed from samsara at the end of their lives.
+On the other hand, those who counted themselves as foolish persons, truthfully admitting their low spiritual capabilities and relying on the other-power teachings of Amida Buddha and His Pure Land, flourished.
+Thus, many followers during the Semblance Dharma Age, taking refuge in Amida Buddha and the power of His Vows, were freed from samsara at the end of their lives.

 The Dharma Ending Age (末 法 時 代) followed after the end of the Semblance Dharma Age, 1500 years after The Buddha’s Parinirvana.
 This Dharma Ending Age will continue until all forms of practices of The Buddha Dharma taught by Shakyamuni Buddha become extinct in this world.
-This is the Dharma Age in which followers of The Buddha Dharma are resolute in building towers and temples, practicing meritorious conduct, repentance and other self-power Buddhist practices without regard for their own innate capabilities.
+This is the Dharma Age in which followers of The Buddha Dharma are resolute in building towers and temples, practicing meritorious conduct, repentance and other self-power Buddhist practices – both meditative and non-meditative – without any regard for their own innate natures and puny spiritual capabilities.

-Master Shinran in his original Classical Chinese text quote above, confirmed that we are now deep in The Dharma Ending Age, in a world consumed by the five defilements of greed, hatred, ignorance, jealousy and pride.
+Master Shinran in his original Classical Chinese text quote above, confirmed that we are now deep in The Dharma Ending Age, in a world consumed by the five defilements of greed, hatred, delusion, jealousy and pride.
 His intention of specifically highlighting this Dharma Ending Age (末 法 時 代) is clearly to differentiate it from the other Dharma Ages.
-However, many followers not understanding its significance, have translated this term into English as ‘Age of Dharma Decline’ which is incorrect.
-He further wrote:
+However, many followers today, not understanding its significance, have translated this term into English as ‘Age of Dharma Decline’ which is incorrect.